Cultural Resistance to Technology: From Machine-breakers to Citizen Developers (2)🔗

 This is why there is more to digital transformation than just digitizing certain processes.
 Digital transformation is not only an administrative policy but a cultural phenomenon as well.
 The human component of technology can easily complicate things: Workers will refuse to use new technology if they believe that the old ways worked better or that they don’t have enough involvement in a project or that it will cause them to lose their jobs.
 Lack of buy-in from the workforce can stifle any wholesale transformation effort or worse, even scuttle it altogether.

-A case in point where business logic might conflict with values of the workforce is the plethora of metrics being introduced to work place everyday and how they might be perceived by the employees.
+A case in point where business logic might conflict with values of the workforce is the plethora of metrics being introduced to the work place everyday and how they might be perceived by the employees.
 Digital transformation produces an immense amount of data and this data is organized into metrics so that change can be measured.
 These metrics are supposed to increase visibility at work.
 Visibility makes the value-creation activities more transparent for the decision makers, making it possible for them to understand how employees at each work station perform.
 However, employees could associate such micromanagement with loss of autonomy and see that kind of data collection as a threat to their jobs.

 Involving employees in the planning phase of digital transformation and letting them know what they could expect can disperse the clouds of doubt and build trust within the organization.
 Employees want to be heard and giving them a say in the way their work is being shaped goes a long way towards making them feel secure and wanted.
 This gives a company an edge in recruiting and retaining elite talent since material benefits are easily replicable for these people and what makes them jump ship most of the time tend to be factors other than money.

 No-code tools provide a solution to this dilemma between organizational productivity and employee autonomy.
 While, on the one hand, they improve the response time and shorten iteration cycles, on the other hand, they empower the employees to devise tailored solutions to the problems they detected.
-No-code tools reinforce the values that modern workforce cares about such as being able to make an impact and staying relevant.
+No-code tools reinforce the values that the modern workforce cares about such as being able to make an impact and staying relevant.

 Citizen developers will not be going on a computer-breaking frenzy anytime soon just because they feel their values are violated.
 But it would be unwise for any company to ignore the needs of its employees when there are no-code platforms that can harness for the common good the creative powers of these people.
 No-code platforms like Code2 offer companies with a digital transformation agenda the best of both worlds.